-For its part, nationally-recognized Mission Foods operates a plant in Pueblo, one that manufactures corn and wheat tortillas on a round-the-clock basis.
+Nationally recognized Mission Foods operates a plant in Pueblo that manufactures corn and wheat tortillas on a round-the-clock basis.
 Trane Company, a world leader in air conditioning systems, services and solutions, also maintains a presence in town.

 Professional Bull Riders Inc.

 In 2007, Professional Bull Riders Inc. moved its multi-million-dollar world headquarters from Colorado Springs to the Historic Arkansas Riverwalk, a 32-acre “urban waterfront experience” that includes both corporate offices and retail space.
 Since then, the sport of professional bull riding has grown exponentially, earning national television coverage on CBS and the CBS Sports Network and bringing new recognition to Pueblo.

 EVRAZ Pueblo (formerly known as the Colorado Fuel and Iron Company) is a specialty product mini-mill that produces seamless pipe as well as rail, rod and coiled reinforcing bar, and semi-finished products made to customer specifications.

 Midwest Fabrication & Steel is a third-generation, family-owned business that has produced structural steel components for more than 85 years.
 It has supplied steel for U.S. aircraft carriers and destroyers, as well as the Royal Gorge Bridge, the world’s highest suspension bridge, in nearby Cañon City.

 Austria-based pewag, the world's leading manufacturer of round-link steel chains, opened its first North American plant in Pueblo on May 3, 2014, adding 55 jobs and 55,000 square feet of operations.